ccsherrod/BlueFire-API-for-Xamarin/README.md

 	<li>ELD rules are sent to the Adapter from the API.
 	<li>The Adapter will reboot after ELD StopEngine if the App is not connected.

+Version 2.3:<ul>
+	<li>Compatible with Adapter Firmware 3.11.
+Note, Firmware 3.10 is broken and must be updated to 3.11.
+	<li>Changed property VIN to EngineVIN.
+	<li>Added property CabBodyVIN.
+	<li>Added properties CabBody.Make, Model, SerialNo, and UnitNo.
+	<li>Renamed method GetEngineVIN to GetVehicleId and removed all parameters.
+This method will retrieve the VIN asynchronously.
+	<li>Added a GetVehicleIdSync method for retrieving the VIN synchronously.
+	<li>Added property AdvertisementTimeout.
+	<li>For BLE adapters, if the ConnectToLastAdapter and UpdateSecurity (SecureAdapter) are not set, the API will connect to the adapter with the strongest signal.
+	<li>Uses the latest BlueFire 4.7 core libraries.